 4 Ways Testosterone Can Cause Anger, Anxiety, or Irritability

-These symptoms can occur from testosterone therapy but they are also symptoms of not enough testosterone too.
+These symptoms can occur from testosterone therapy but they are also symptoms of testosterone deficiency too.
 Maybe you're thinking about going on testosterone therapy and you’re concerned about these things.
 Maybe you're already on testosterone therapy and think this might be happening, or you have a loved one or spouse that's taking testosterone and you’re just not sure.
 Sometimes internet research can be vague and give conflicting information so we are going to clarify the effect of testosterone on mood.

 This question come up quite a bit so I thought I would post some additional information and perspectives on testosterone anger and aggression.